Cemetery: Palaeolithic

 The Taforalt cave in Morocco is possibly the oldest known cemetery in the world.
 It was the resting place of at least 34 Iberomaurusian individuals, the bulk of whom have been dated to 15,100 to 14,000 years ago.

 Neolithic

 Neolithic cemeteries are sometimes referred to by the term "grave field".
 They are one of the chief sources of information on ancient and prehistoric cultures, and numerous archaeological cultures are defined by their burial customs, such as the Urnfield culture of the European Bronze Age.

 Middle Ages

 During the Early Middle Ages, the reopening of graves and manipulation of the corpses or artifacts contained within them was a widespread phenomenon and a common part of the life course of early medieval cemeteries across Western and Central Europe.
-The reopening of furnished or recent burials occurred over the broad zone of European row-grave-style furnished inhumation burial, especially from the 5th to the 8th centuries CE, which comprised the regions of today's Romania, Hungary, the Czech Republic, Slovakia, Switzerland, Austria, Germany, the Low Countries, France, and south-eastern England.
+The reopening of furnished or recent burials occurred over the broad zone of European row-grave-style furnished inhumation burial, especially from the 5th to the 8th centuries, which comprised the regions of today's Romania, Hungary, the Czech Republic, Slovakia, Switzerland, Austria, Germany, the Low Countries, France, and south-eastern England.

+In the Western European cemeteries of the Early Middle Ages, one can observe a decline in the individualized commemorations that were characteristic of Roman funerary practices.
+According to the historian Philippe Ariès, funerary inscriptions that commemorated a deceased individual by marking their name, date of birth and death, profession, and family relationships became increasingly rare in Western Europe from the fifth century and had largely disappeared by the early medieval period.
+Not only individual commemorations, but indeed any form of written inscription declined significantly during this period, including on the graves of prominent individuals.
+Most tombs remained anonymous or bore only religious and abstract decoration.